vimleshrTechnocodz/ext-js-ccp/README.md

-# Microservices demo with Node-red and rabbitMQ
+# ExtJS demo with react and angular

 This application contains three different microservices - users, node-red and consumer(rabbitMQ).